WalkerMao/walkermao.github.io/_posts/2021-06-13-root-cause-localization-squeeze.md

 hidden: false
 ---

-The following sections are mainly excerpted from the paper "Generic and robust localization of multi-dimensional root causes." [^1].
+The contents in this post are excerpted from the paper "Generic and robust localization of multi-dimensional root causes." [^1].

 ### Introduction